-Physicists seek to understand phenomena ranging from the infinitesimal to the grand - from how two 'up' quarks and one 'down' quark are held together to form a proton, to how the Big Bang led to the distribution of galaxies observed in the universe.
+Physicists seek to understand phenomena ranging from the infinitesimal to the grand, from how two "up" quarks and one "down" quark are held together to form a proton to how the Big Bang led to the distribution of galaxies observed in the universe.
 You might imagine a bewildering number of fundamental principles to explain the diversity in the phenomena displayed in the universe.
-The reality, however, is that it takes only a few.
+The reality, however, is that it only takes a few.

-Students have access to department facilities for extended hours, including the labs, the computer lab and the science reading room.
+You will have access to department facilities for extended hours, including the labs, the computer lab and the science reading room.
 Students are often involved in faculty research, an opportunity not generally afforded undergraduates at major universities.
 You will learn from hands-on experience in state-of-the-art research facilities.
 There are a multitude of opportunities for research on campus and off campus at such locations as Argonne National Lab, University of Central Florida, Auburn and Vanderbilt.

 Our facilities feature teaching laboratories with computers at every lab station and the latest equipment.
-In 2002, Stetson University received a $2.5 million federal appropriation, administered by the Fund for the Improvement of Post Secondary Education (F.I.P.S.E.).
+In 2002, Stetson University received a $2.5 million federal appropriation, administered by the Fund for the Improvement of Post Secondary Education.
 This money supports the purchase of new equipment, instrumentation and lab furniture in the natural sciences at the university.

 Labs are maintained and updated through an endowment established by the Kresge Foundation, which allows substantial purchases and updates to be made on an annual basis.
 The department also houses research laboratories in which cutting-edge research is being done by our faculty.
 Students are invited and encouraged to participate in this research.
 Such opportunities are rare for undergraduates and frequently are not available at other, especially larger, institutions.
 Finally, the department has a fully equipped machine shop with a full-time machinist.
 This allows the faculty to modify existing equipment or create custom-made equipment as needed for the labs or for specific research projects.

-Preparation for graduate study
+Preparation for Graduate Study